jesusroa1/GridFinium/frontend/readme.md

 - **Minimum contour area (`imageArea × 0.0001`)** filters out tiny fragments.
   Reduce this ratio if the coaster is still ignored, or raise it to focus only on large objects such as the sheet of paper.
+- **Paper similarity tolerance (~5%)** prevents the known paper outline from winning the hint search.
+Increase it if the page still sneaks through, or lower it when nearby objects have a similar footprint to the paper.

 Adjusting these values in `findContourAtPoint` inside `scripts.js` lets you fine-tune what is selected after a hint.
 Try lowering the thresholds first, and